Div7anshKushwaha/Div7anshKushwaha/README.md

 My technical arsenal spans the full pipeline — from **data ingestion and feature engineering** through **model training, evaluation, and MLOps deployment**.
 I specialize in building intelligent systems using LLMs, Transformers, LangChain, and agentic AI frameworks, complemented by strong backend and DevOps engineering skills.

-Currently advancing through a structured **deep learning and GenAI roadmap**, targeting a senior AI Engineer role at **₹20 LPA** as a fresher — a bar I am engineering every single day toward.
+Currently advancing through a structured **deep learning and GenAI roadmap**, targeting a AI Engineer role as a fresher — a bar I am engineering every single day toward.

 <br/>